csalzano/gravity-forms-multi-currency/readme.txt

 the value to the desired currency for this form.

 == Changelog ==

+= 1.8.0 =
+* [Fixed] Fixes the broken Currency selector on each form's settings page.

 = 1.7.1 =
 Fixed setting currency after upgrade to Gravity Forms 1.7.3